-Reedy Lagoon is exploring for lithium in the United States of America.
+Reedy Lagoon is exploring for for gold and iron ore in Western Australia, and for lithium in the United States of America.

 The identification of increasing demand for lithium, and the prospect of emerging new processing technologies for extracting lithium from brines, led to Reedy Lagoon developing projects in Nevada, USA.
 At 1 September 2019 the Company held 2 project areas located in Nevada where it is exploring for lithium.
 The project areas are in closed geological basins which share similar geology with Clayton Valley in which North America's only lithium producing brine operation is located (Silver Peak).

 The lithium brine projects are:

 128 claims - 2,554 acres (1,033 ha)

 The two projects cover a combined area of 1,939 hectares (4,794 acres) under 240 placer claims.
 All the placer claims are 100% owned and there are no royalty arrangements.

 Reedy Lagoon's projects are located within 50 kilometres of the Silver Peak Lithium brine operation owned by Albemarle Corp. which is located 360 kilometres by road (US-95 route) from the Tesla Gigafactory (Lithium-ion batteries) in Reno.